Heims99/myPortfolio/README.md

 💼 Focused on building low-code solutions, automating business processes, and using data for smarter decision-making.
 📍 Featuring e-Government tools, internal apps, dashboards, and prototypes developed for the Nigeria Governors’ Forum and personal learning.
 🌐 Built to highlight skills in Microsoft technologies, cloud collaboration, and innovation in the public sector.

+Hbassi New Goals. it not working to commit & push